-At postgraduate level, it’s a little more complicated: we offer eight different Masters degrees in a range of general and specialist business topics, including our AMBA accredited online MBA.
+At postgraduate level, it’s a little more complicated: we offer eight different Masters degrees in a range of general and specialist business topics.

 The easiest way to choose between these options is to look at your career goals.
 If you know you want a career in a specific field, consider a specialist degree in digital marketing, human resource management, business analytics, finance, supply chain management or project management.
-On the other hand, if you would like to increase your abilities across a wider range of business topics, our Master of Business Administration (MBA) or Master of Business Management (MBM) might be the right choice.
+On the other hand, if you would like to increase your abilities across a wider range of business topics, our Master of Business Management (MBM) might be the right choice.

 Still confused?
 We’ve created a short quiz to help you find the right choice for you.

 Finally, you don’t need to commit to a full degree straight away!
 We offer PG Certs and PG Dips with an indicative study duration of 8 months and 16 months respectively, which are well-regarded qualifications in their own right and can also be used as a stepping stone to a full Masters.

 Luckily, you don’t need to work it all out on your own.
 Our friendly and knowledgeable Admissions team would be happy to talk you through your options.
 Just drop us a line or download a prospectus, and someone will be in touch.